ghc-proposals/ghc-proposals/new-proposal.rst

 Motivation
 ------------

 We have a clear rule that GHC’s interpretation of plain Haskell (without language extensions) shall not change.
 But what about Haskell with language extensions?
 Some of the proposals that the GHC committee receives aspire to change the meaning of an extension, say ``Foo``.
-At this point, we have to conflicting desires: We want ``Foo`` to be better.
+At this point, we have two conflicting desires: We want ``Foo`` to be better.
 But we also want to cater for users who use ``{-# LANGUAGE Foo #-}`` and might expect their code to work in all versions of GHC supporting ``Foo``.

 Proposed Change Specification
 -----------------------------